nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 development team is working round the clock to solve.
 Don't worry, every version of TutorConnect released for you to use is sure to solve your scheduling needs.

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **For Window users with the Windows 11 operating system or older versions**, if you try double-clicking the jar file to launch the TutorConnect application, it will throw a Java Exception that prevents the jar file from opening.
+The remedy is to open a command terminal on the folder where `TutorConnect.jar` is and type the following command:
+   `java -jar TutorConnect.jar` before hitting enter.
+The command should run and launch the application.

 [Back To Top](#table-of-contents)